SortAnon/PonySorter/README.md

 # Pony Sorter
-A faster way to review the existing labels and select the cleanest audio source.
+A tool used by the Pony Preservation Project.
+If you don't know what it does, you probably don't need it.

 ## Getting started
 * Clone this repo.
 Optionally, Windows users can download the binary release.
 * Download all audio sources for the episodes you plan to work with.
-You can find a link to the uncleaned seasons 1-8 on Google Docs.
-The iZotope filtered audio is in Clipper's MEGA in the OP.
-The Open-Unmix filtered audio is in another MEGA, linked to in post 34429137 (thread 11).
 * Download the label files from Clipper's MEGA, and copy them to /labels.
 * Run ```pip3 install -r requirements.txt```, followed by ```python3 ponysorter_gui.py```.
-(Or run ponysorter_gui.exe on Windows)
+(Or download the Windows release)
 * Go to Edit -> Add audio path(s).
 Paste the path or paths where the audio files are stored.
 * Wait ~5 minutes for the files to get hashed.
 This is only done once for new files, and ensures that everyone is working with the same audio sources.
 * Go to Edit -> Load episode.
-You should see a list of all episodes from seasons 1-6.
+You should see a list of all found episodes.

 ## How to use
 * Load an episode.
-Check the thread to see who's working on what.
 * Listen to all three versions of the line.
 You can either click the buttons at the top, or use the numeric keys as indicated.
 * Adjust the label data if it's wrong.
 * Select the audio source that strikes the best balance between quality and noise reduction.